 Mr Warner, who’s been the Director General for 3 years, has been very quiet in those years.
-No speeches and no interviews.
+So, no speeches and no interviews.

 In fact it’s only been 20 years since Australia’s foreign spying and intelligence agency was officially noted to exist.
-And even today Mr Warner is the only publicly recognised employee!
+And even today ASIS only recognises Mr Warner as the only employee!
+Superb.

-So his speech has been seized upon by Australia’s media.
+So, Australia’s media has seized upon this speech.
 But if they were looking for juicy morsels of information, they were disappointed.
+No chance.

 His speech was a way of marking 60 years of service.
 It paid tribute to the many agents who’ve worked at the agency and those working today.
 His speech made references to the work that ASIS conducts…counter people smuggling and counter-terrorism to name but two.

-His tone was consistently measured and evenly paced.
+He spoke with a consistently measured tone with an even pace.
 It was certainly a bit husky–the result of a cold that he noted near the beginning of his speech.